korhox/korhox/README.md

 ## Work Experience
 - **Computer refurbisher & General manager** at Vstore.fi Parts Oy, *Apr 2018 - Jun 2019 · 1 yr 3 mos*<br>Trainee instructor, office tasks, customer service, computer fixing & installation, and website content updating
+Supervided, guided and trained the on-the-job learning students, developed new processes to enhance the efficiency of fulfilling new orders
-- **Sandwich Artist** at Subway Valkeakoski & Tesomaa, *Mar 2018 - Apr 2018 · 2 mos*<br>Customer service, food prepping & sandwich making
+- **Sandwich Artist** at Subway, *Mar 2018 - Apr 2018 · 2 mos*<br>
+Gained experience working under high pressure, while maintaining ability to keep it cool for customers
 - **Entrepreneur, Self-employed at Bittivirta**, *Jul 2016 - Present · +6 yrs*<br>Selling custom made websites, game servers, web hosting, domains, and graphic design.
 The site was founded early as 2016 for a hobby.
+- **Club instructor and camp councelor** at 4H Finland and Sääksmäki Church, *2015-2020*<br>
+Learned a great set of skills while guided kids and youngsters during weekly club evenings and camps

 <br>